How to Easily Fix the Steam Fatal Error “Failed to load Steamui.dll”

 Causes of the “Failed to load Steamui.dll”

 What is the source of this error?
-The most likely explanation for this is that the Stamui.dll file is corrupted or missing, as described above.
+The most likely explanation is that the Stamui.dll file is corrupted or missing, as described above.
 Various possible reasons can cause the “Steam failed to load steamui.dll” issue.

 - The steamui.dll file has been accidentally deleted.